Labor Day Cookout: 4 Easy Meals on the Grill

 Morning at the griddle:

 Did you know there’s a simple way to convert your grill into a griddle for an easy breakfast?
-Simply line the grill with Teflon sheets, and turn the heat to medium-high.
+Simply line the grill with PTFE sheets, and turn the heat to medium-high.
 You’ll start with your protein, layering bacon or sausage patties.
 Next, prepare your pancake batter, favoring the middle of the sheet in case there’s any dribbling or running.
 Finish up the arrangement with eggs To make a breakfast sandwich, and add your bread of choice (English muffins shine here) and let crisp to golden brown.

 To really kick your breakfast sandwich to the next level, try Bon Appetit’s recipe for homemade chimichurri.